Trump begins firings of FAA air traffic control staff just weeks after fatal DC plane crash

 Just days before the collision, President Donald Trump had already fired all the members of the Aviation Security Advisory Committee, a panel mandated by Congress after the 1988 PanAm 103 bombing over Lockerbie, Scotland.
 The committee is charged with examining safety issues at airlines and airports.

-One FAA employee who was fired over the weekend suggested he was targeted for his views on Tesla and X, formerly Twitter, not as part of a general probationary-level sweep.
-Both are owned by Elon Musk, who is leading Trump’s effort to cut the federal government.
+Spitzer-Stadtlander suggested he was targeted for firing for his views on Tesla and X, formerly Twitter, not as part of a general probationary-level sweep.
+Both companies are owned by Elon Musk, who is leading Trump's effort to cut the federal government.

-Charles Spitzer-Stadtlander posted on LinkedIn that he was fired just after midnight Saturday, days after he started getting harassing messages on Facebook.
+Spitzer-Stadtlander is Jewish and was angered by Elon Musk's straight arm saluting at Trump's inauguration.
+On his personal Facebook account he urged friends to get rid of their Teslas and “X,” or Twitter, accounts in response.

+That post drew the attention of a DOGE Facebook account, which reacted with a laughing emoji.
+Soon after, he saw the same account reacting to much older posts through his personal Facebook feed.

-“The official DOGE Facebook page started harassing me on my personal Facebook account after I criticized Tesla and Twitter,” Spitzer-Stadtlander wrote.
+“The official DOGE Facebook page started harassing me on my personal Facebook account after I criticized Tesla and Twitter," Spitzer-Stadtlander wrote in a post over the weekend on Linked In.
 “Less than a week later, I was fired, despite my position allegedly being exempted due to national security.”

 He added: "When DOGE fired me, they turned off my computer and wiped all of my files without warning.”